tstack/lnav/docs/source/sqltab.rst

 -------

 The **environ** table gives you access to the **lnav** process' environment variables.
-You can SELECT, INSERT, and UPDATE environment variables, like
+You can :code:`SELECT`, :code:`INSERT`, and :code:`UPDATE` environment variables, like so:
-so:

 .. code-block:: custsqlite